cosmos/gaia/docs/modules/globalfee.md

 "/ibc.core.channel.v1.MsgTimeoutOnClose"
 ]` and default `maxTotalBypassMinFeeMsgGasUsage=1,000,000`

 From Gaiad v10.0.0, nodes that have the `bypass-min-fee-msg-types` field in their `app.toml` configuration are **not utilized**.
-Therefore, node operators have the option to either leave the field in their configuration or remove it.
+Therefore, node operators have the option to either leave the field in their configurations or remove it.
 Node inited by Gaiad v10.0.0 or later does not have `bypass-min-fee-msg-types` field in the `app.toml`.

 Before gaiad `v10.0.0`, `bypassMinFeeMsgTypes` can be set by each node in `app.toml`, and [the bypass messages gas usage on average should not exceed `maxBypassMinFeeMsgGasUsage`=200,000](https://github.com/cosmos/gaia/blob/682770f2410ab0d33ac7f0c7203519d7a99fa2b6/x/globalfee/ante/fee.go#L69).